andriesbron/Ffmbash/README.md

 ```
 Load templates/hls_file.txt.
 You can create your own and modify or leave out settings to manipulate the loaded ffmpeg command.

-**Attention:** Template settings overrule all other settings like, e.g. command line options.
+**Attention:** Template settings overrule command line options.
+If you want to use command line options in combination with a template, don't use the command line option in the template.

 ### More help (not complete)